yesAnd92/lwe/README.EN.md

 <h3 id="git">Git Enhanced Operations for Multiple Repositories: glog, gl, gcl, gst</h3>
 Here are several enhanced commands centered around Git, essentially adding cross-repository operations to the original semantics.

-For detailed usage of Git enhanced features, please refer to the Wiki.
+For detailed usage of Git enhanced features, please refer to the [Wiki](https://github.com/yesAnd92/lwe/wiki/3.Git%E5%A2%9E%E5%BC%BA%E5%8A%9F%E8%83%BD)

 #### glog: Enhances Git log functionality
 It allows you to view the commit logs of all Git repositories in a given directory.
 Developers often work on multiple Git repositories and may need to check the commit logs of several repositories at the same time.
 The `glog` subcommand comes in handy for such scenarios.

 usage:
   ```
   lwe glog [git repo dir] [-a=yesAnd] [-n=50] [-s=2023-08-04] [-e=2023-08-04]
   ```

 #### gl: Enhances the code pulling feature
 Pulls the latest code from all Git repositories in a given directory (using `git pull --rebase`).

 usage:
   ```
   lwe gl [git repo dir]
   ```

 #### gcl: Enhances the `git clone` feature
 usage:
   ```
   lwe gcl gitGroupUrl [dir for this git group] -t=yourToken
   ```

 #### gst: Views the status of all Git repositories in a specified directory
 usage:
   ```
   lwe gst [your git repo dir]
   ```